 - Do your data contain confidential or private information?
 If so, then they may require redaction or anonymization before they can be made public.
 If the data is anonymized, can individuals be re-identified?

 - Are your datasets understandable to those who wish to use them?
 Supplementary materials for describing, deciphering, and contextualizing data should be made available.
 Consider including metadata, methodology descriptions, codebooks, data dictionaries, and other descriptive material to facilitate their use.
 (See the "Documenting Data" tab.)

 - Do your datasets comply with the standards in your field regarding description, format, metadata, and sharing?

 - What reuse policies do you wish for your data?
 Consider the Panton Principles carefully before you attach reuse restrictions.

 Consider the following options:

-Deposit your data in e-Publications@Marquette, Marquette's institutional repository.
-Contact Heather James, Digital Programs Coordinator, to discuss what data sets might be suitable for e-Pubs
+- Deposit your data in e-Publications@Marquette, Marquette's institutional repository.
+Contact Tara Baillargeon, Assistant Dean for Digital Scholarship, to discuss what data sets might be suitable for e-Pubs

 - Deposit it in a disciplinary data repository if one exists for your research area.
 See list below for examples: